 - Surviving a traumatic accident like a car crash, collapsing building, near drowning, or a fire

-Complex PTSD is more likely if these traumatic events occurred during childhood.
-In addition, the symptoms of complex PTSD will likely be more severe if the trauma lasted for a long time, there was little hope of being rescued, if there were multiple types of trauma, and if the person who inflicted the trauma was close to you.
+Complex PTSD is more likely to develop if these traumatic events occurred during childhood.
+In addition, the symptoms of complex PTSD will likely be more severe if the trauma lasted for long periods of time, if there was little hope of being rescued there were multiple types of trauma, and if the person who inflicted the trauma was close to you.

 How is Complex PTSD Treated?

 Treatment for complex PTSD will be determined by your therapist at Serenity Trauma, as each patient is a unique individual with their own sets of experiences.
 But some of the most popular treatment methods used for treating complex PTSD include the following.

 Living with Complex PTSD